 When outsourcing software development, you should look for a firm that has experience in your particular industry or type of project.
 If a firm understands your industry or already has experience working on similar projects, there will be less of a learning curve for everyone involved.

 Ask the firms you evaluate what kinds of projects they take on the most and what they specialize in.
-If the answer aligns with the type of project you're working on, it's likely a good fit.
+If the answer aligns with the type of project you’re working on, it’s to be likely a good fit.
+Another thing to look for is reviews from other organizations in your space to learn about their experience with a firm.

 8. How do you balance technology and business strategy?